Foundations for Life: FAQs

-Programmes that have reached a Level 3 or 4 evidence rating.
-Level 3 rated programmes have high quality evidence of impact in at least one trial that is also the programme’s best trial and had good measures of child outcomes, pre and post data, a rigorous and relevant counter-factual and good coverage of programme participants, including many of these who did not complete the programme.
+Programmes that have reached a level 3 or level 4 evidence rating.
+Level 3 programmes have high-quality evidence of impact from at least one trial that is also the programme’s best trial and had good measures of child outcomes, pre and post data, a rigorous and relevant counterfactual, and good coverage of programme participants, including many of these who did not complete the programme.
 Level 4 programmes have achieved replication of such evidence.
-For further information see document ‘What do the ratings mean?

-We are not providing programme reports or cost information at this stage about programmes without Level 2 evidence because there is insufficient direct evidence about their effectiveness to know whether they benefit children or not.
+We are not providing programme reports or cost information at this stage about programmes without level 2 evidence because there is insufficient direct evidence about their effectiveness to know whether they benefit children or not.
 We will work with the developers of these programmes and others to agree robust and fair means of determining and rating the quality of these programmes.
-Many NL2 rated programmes are based on good science and robust implementation processes.
-Given the right kind of support they could become the high quality, evidence based interventions of the future.
+Many NL2 programmes are based on good science and robust implementation processes.
+Given the right kind of support they could become the high-quality, evidence-based interventions of the future.

 The key way in which programmes get onto Guidebook is through calls for evidence for reviews on particular themes.
-We will be updating the Guidebook towards the end of 2016 with new programmes including some from “Foundations for Life What Works to support parent child interaction in the early years” As part of this we will develop plans for how providers can engage in the new guidebook.
+We will be updating the Guidebook towards the end of 2016 with new programmes.
+As part of this we will develop plans for how providers can engage in the new guidebook.
 We will consult with providers, developers and funders on how best we can enable some form of broader inclusion which is feasible with our available level of resource.